phkaeser/wlmaker/doc/ROADMAP.md

   * System Tray (potentially through a Dock App)
   * Icon Themes
   * Notifications (potentially through a Dock App)
+  * Fullscreen: Hide all other visuals when a window takes fullscreen.

 * Application launcher
   * Show icon from XDG desktop entry.